saucelabs-training/demo-xcuitest/real-devices/README.md

 `runner-ex6.yml` uses only the `platformVersion` field to select an available device.
 Demonstrates the ability to pick a specific version of iOS from the pool of devices for executing tests in parallel, including running 2 different classes.

+### Example 7 - Parallel execution by using an already uploaded appId
+`runner-ex7.yml` uses only uses the appId of an already uploaded app.
+This can be retrieved by going to:

+1. Sign into Sauce Labs at [https://app.saucelabs.com](https://app.saucelabs.com)
+1. Navigate to **SAUCE APPS &rarr; Legacy RDC &rarr; Your App Project**
+1. When you are on the dashboard go to **All Versions &rarr; Select a number from the app**